Keith Hernandez On Baseball, 'Seinfeld' And Being His Own 'Worst Enemy'

 DAVIES: Well, I'm sure he was a great guy.
-And he died in 1982, right?
+And he died in 1992.
+Right?

 DAVIES: We're speaking with Keith Hernandez.
 His new memoir is called "I'm Keith Hernandez."
 We'll continue our conversation in just a moment.
 This is FRESH AIR.

 I want to talk about playing first base.
-First base is a natural place for collisions, right?
-I mean, when there's a ground ball, you're there to catch a throw from the infield.
+First base is a natural place for collisions.
+Right?
+I mean, when there's a ground ball, you're there to catch a throw from the infielder.
 And hopefully, it's on target.
 But it might be into the path of the runner, who may not see it...

-DAVIES: ...Because the runner's busting it down the line, not necessarily looking at the throw.
-When you could see that was going to happen, the ball was going to be into the path of the runner, did you have techniques for either warning the runner or just trying to avoid getting hurt or hurting the runner?
+DAVIES: ...Because the runner is busting it down the line, not necessarily looking at the throw.
+When you could see that was going to happen - the ball was going to be into the path of the runner - did you have techniques for either warning the runner or just trying to avoid getting hurt or hurting the runner?

-HERNANDEZ: I was a chatterbox.
-And for one reason, I would ask the hitters how they felt at the plate.
-And if a hitter would - there was - it was just the beginning when - in the old days, you would never talk to the opposing player during a game, before a game and BP.
+HERNANDEZ: I was a chatterbox and for one reason.
+I would ask the hitters how they felt at the plate.
+And if a hitter would - it was just the beginning when the - in the old days, you would never talk to the opposing player during a game, before a game in BP.
 There was no - it was the enemy.
 And that was starting to change in my era.
 It started to change in the '60s.
 And in the '70s, it even got - it advanced further.

-But I'd always ask, you know - guy came to the first base - how do you feel at the plate?
-And if they start - oh, you know, I don't feel so good, da-da-da-da-da.
+But I'd always ask, you know, if a guy came to the - first base, how do you feel at the plate?
+And if they start, well, you know, I don't feel so good da-da-da-da-da (ph).
 Oh, man, I feel great.
 Well, I'm in a hot streak.
 You know, well, I would relay that information.